EldarEyvazov/Polyp-Segmentation-on-Kvasir-Seg/README.md

 19. Zhou, Z., Siddiquee, M. R., Tajbakhsh, N., & Liang, J. (2018).
 UNet++: A Nested U-Net Architecture for Medical Image Segmentation. *arXiv preprint arXiv:1807.10165*.
 URL: [https://arxiv.org/abs/1807.10165](https://arxiv.org/abs/1807.10165).

 20. Buslaev, A., Iglovikov, V. I., Khvedchenya, E., Parinov, A., Druzhinin, M., & Kalinin, A. A. (2020).
 Albumentations: Fast and Flexible Image Augmentations. *Information*, 11(2), 125. doi: [10.3390/info11020125](https://doi.org/10.3390/info11020125).
 URL: [https://www.mdpi.com/2078-2489/11/2/125](https://www.mdpi.com/2078-2489/11/2/125).

+## Acknowledgments

+This project was completed as part of the Vision and Cognitive Systems course at UNIPD.
+I would like to extend my heartfelt gratitude to my colleague [@AntoniValls](https://github.com/AntonioValls), whose collaboration and contributions were invaluable throughout this project.
+Together, we worked diligently to explore and enhance the performance of U-Net based models for polyp segmentation.

+We are proud to share that our efforts and dedication have been recognized, as we achieved the highest grade for our project.
+This accomplishment reflects the depth of our research, the effectiveness of our methodologies, and the robustness of our results.